mitrabodh/chatbotflow/README.md

     a.
 Button to save the flow.

     b.
 Save button press will show an error if there are more than one Nodes and more than one Node has empty target handles.

+### The secondary branch implements redux-toolkit whereas the main branch uses Context-API with useReducer to manage the states.
+In my opinion, the use of Context-API with useReducer is a better choice for this app.